New!

 Fixtures and fittings

-These two terms refer to different ways your static caravan contents (or other insured item) might be valued in the event of a claim:
+These two terms refer to different ways your park home contents (or other insured item) might be valued in the event of a claim:

 Market value